 Article 1.3 Dean of the institute

-1. The Executive Board has a number of authorities based on the law to carry out tasks within the institute.
-The Dean executes these on behalf of the Executive Board.
+1. The Executive Board has several authorities based on the law to carry out tasks within the institute.
+The institute's dean executes these on behalf of the Executive Board.

 Article 1.4 Exam board